Finding royalty-free images for business presentations

 Shutterstock https://www.shutterstock.com/ (partly free)

-Tip: If your company uses a DAM (Digital Asset Management) system to manage images, you may possibly control purchases from image databases centrally, so that the photos can then be made available specifically at the company.
-It is often relatively tedious to use images from DAM systems in Office documents, as it involves having to laboriously navigate to a website, register/log in, download the images, and then potentially insert them into your presentation.
-The QuickSlide PowerPoint add-on / QuickDoc Word add-on simplifies this process.
+Tip: If your company uses a DAM (Digital Asset Management) system to manage images, you could control purchases from image databases centrally, so that the photos can then be made available specifically at the company.
+It’s often tedious to use images from DAM systems in Office documents.
+It involves laboriously navigating to a website, register/log in, download the images, and then potentially insert them into your presentation.
+The QuickSlide for PowerPoint add-in / QuickDoc for Word add-in simplifies this process.
 Users can search for, and insert, the images directly in PowerPoint/Word, without any additional registration/login.
 Meanwhile, your DAM system takes care of the relevant management tasks in the background.